The final design was arrived as follows:

 Remaining squares with 1 dash to the top and 1 to the bottom, 1 dash to the top and 1 to the right, 1 dash to the bottom and 1 to the left and 1 dash to the top and 1 to the left were not used.

 Do you know that Tholkaapiam does not talk about vowel-signs?
 Because there were only 2 signs then, a dash (kodu - கோடு) as vowel-sign and a pulli.
 Over time, continued practice of fast flow-writing (viichchezhuththu - வீச்செழுத்து) on palm-leaves turned the 2500 year old dashes into morphed vowel-sign adjoints of consonants.
 Unless one was familiar, it became difficult to recognize their individual shapes.
 [The horizontal vowel marker took life on its own getting into different shapes and competing with base letters.]
-The varied signs were named like kaal (கால்), kiizhvilangku (கீழ்விலங்கு) and mElvilangku (மேல்விலங்கு) etc. as noted by the Nacchinaarkkiniyar from 10th century onwards.
+The varied signs were named like kaal (கால்), kiizhvilangku (கீழ்விலங்கு) and mElvilangku (மேல்விலங்கு) etc. as noted by the Nacchinaarkkiniyar from the 10th century onwards.
 Not all these names did sustain long.
 New names such as kaal (கால்), kokki (கொக்கி), cuzhikkokki (சுழிக்கொக்கி), cuRRu (சுற்று), vizhuthu (விழுது), irukkai (இருக்கை), kondai (கொண்டை), ORRaikkombu (ஒற்றைக்கொம்பு), irattaikkombu (இரட்டைக்கொம்பு), aikaarakkombu (ஐகாரக்கொம்பு), ciRaku (சிறகு) and cuzhikkondai (சுழிக்கொண்டை) came up over the years.
-(In this document these modern names were chosen because of real world resemblences.)
+(In this document these modern names were chosen because of real world resemblances.)

 No comments: